Xqhare/neith/README.md

 # NEITH: Neith Enhances Information Through Hierarchy
 Neith is a small, lightweight and BLAZINGLY FAST database.

-It can be used as a normal on disc database, saving and reading, to and from disc.
+It can be used as a normal, on disc database; saving and reading, to and from disc respectively.
 [More here!](#connecting)

 It can also be used in `ram-mode` meaning that all data is held only in ram, if used this way Neith cannot save it's appstate.
 [More here!](#connecting)